The Marcels: Career

 In 1961, the Marcels released a doo-wop cover of the ballad "Blue Moon" that began with the bass singer singing, "bomp-baba-bomp-ba-bomp-ba-bomp-bomp... vedanga-dang-dang-vadinga-dong-ding...".
 The record sold over one million copies and was awarded a gold disc.
 It is featured in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

 The disc went to number one in the U.S. Billboard Hot 100 and UK Singles Chart.
 In the US, additional revivals in the same vein as "Blue Moon"—"Heartaches" and "My Melancholy Baby"—were less successful, although "Heartaches" peaked at No. 7 on the Billboard Hot 100 and eventually sold over one million copies worldwide.

 The introduction to "Blue Moon" was an excerpt of an original song that the group had in its act, a cover of "Zoom" by the Cadillacs.
 Colpix A&R director Stu Phillips transferred the introduction to "Blue Moon" to give the song additional flair.
 The Marcels recorded "Blue Moon" in two takes.
 A promotion man asked for and got a copy of the finished tape, which found its way to DJ Murray the K. He promoted it as an "exclusive" and reportedly played it 26 times on one show.

 In August 1961, due to racial problems encountered while touring in the Deep South because of the group being multi-racial, Knauss and Bricker and Daniel Mercado left and were replaced by Allen Johnson (brother of Fred) and Walt Maddox and Mundy.
 In 1962, Harp and Allen Johnson left and were replaced by Richard Harris and William Herndon.
 There was a brief reunion of the original members in 1973.
 The group made several recordings in 1975 with Harp back on lead.
 Original member Gene Bricker died on December 10, 1983.
 Allen Johnson died of cancer on September 28, 1995, at age 55.

 By the early 1990s, the group included Johnson, Maddox, Harris, Jules Hopson, and Richard Merritt.
 The group split around 1995.
 Fred Johnson formed his own group with new members, while the other four members recruited new bassist Ted Smith.
 Maddox won a lawsuit against Sunny James Cvetnic, the manager of Johnson's group, for trademark infringement in 1996.
 Johnson reunited with Harp, Mundy and Knauss in 1999 for the PBS special Doo Wop 50.

 The Marcels were inducted into the Vocal Group Hall of Fame in 2002.

-Original lead singer Cornelius "Nini" Harp died on June 4, 2013, at the age of 73.
+Original lead singer Cornelius "Nini" Harp (born on 14 September 1939) died on June 4, 2013, at the age of 73.

 Ronald "Bingo" Mundy (born on April 20, 1940) died of pneumonia on January 20, 2017, at the age of 76.

-Fred Johnson died March 31, 2022, aged 80.
+Fred Johnson (born on 11 March 1942) died March 31, 2022, at the age of 80.
+Walt Maddox (born in 1937/38) died on March 30, 2026, at the age of 88.